NASA, SpaceX Crew-2 mission: How to watch Dragon launch to the ISS

 NASA and SpaceX are gearing up for the second operational flight of the Crew Dragon spacecraft.
 On Friday, four astronauts are scheduled to hitch a ride in the Dragon, lifted into orbit atop the workhorse Falcon 9 booster.
-It's going to be an early morning flight for US watchers.
+The flight will take place early in the morning for US viewers.
 Here's how you can follow along live.

 There will be some familiar hardware helping the new crew get off this rock.
 "The Falcon 9 that will be used to launch this mission uses the same booster as NASA's SpaceX Crew-1, marking the first time a flight-proven booster will be used for a crewed launch," NASA said in a statement.